-- Description: to flag a student, administrators should select an option in the most recent STAR funding date drop down box.
-Please note that this screen appears in version 66 of Synergetic.
+Description: to flag a student, administrators should select an option in the most recent STAR funding date drop down box.
+Note that this screen appears in version 66 of Synergetic.
 Schools running an earlier version will receive a user form when their 2015 roll returns patch is installed.

 Reporting to the board of trustees